VV002/BL-Numpy/README.md

 # BL-Numpy
-Python Script with basic functions of numpy
+Python Script for basic functions of numpy